-- Long-term debt.
-We did not issue notes or repay principal amounts of debt in 2022 or 2021. - In June 2022, we filed a new base shelf prospectus under which Thomson Reuters Corporation and one of its U.S. subsidiaries, TR Finance LLC, may collectively issue up to \$3.0 billion of unsecured debt securities from time to time through July 29, 2024.
+Thomson Reuters Corporation and one of its U.S. subsidiaries, TR Finance LLC, may collectively issue up to \$3.0 billion of unsecured debt securities from time to time through July 29, 2024 under a base shelf prospectus.
 Any debt securities issued by TR Finance LLC will be fully and unconditionally guaranteed on an unsecured basis by Thomson Reuters Corporation and three U.S. subsidiary guarantors, which are also indirect 100%-owned and consolidated subsidiaries of Thomson Reuters Corporation.
 Except for TR Finance LLC and the subsidiary guarantors, none of Thomson Reuters Corporation's other subsidiaries have guaranteed or would otherwise become obligated with respect to any issued TR Finance LLC debt securities.
-Neither Thomson Reuters Corporation nor TR Finance LLC has issued any debt securities under the prospectus.
-Please refer to Appendix G of this management's discussion and analysis for condensed consolidating financial information of the Company, including TR Finance LLC and the subsidiary guarantors. - Credit ratings.
+Neither Thomson Reuters Corporation nor TR Finance LLC have issued any debt securities under the prospectus.
+Please refer to Appendix G of this management's discussion and analysis for condensed consolidating financial information of the Company, including TR Finance LLC and the subsidiary guarantors.

+• Credit ratings.
 Our access to financing depends on, among other things, suitable market conditions and the maintenance of suitable long-term credit ratings.
 Our credit ratings may be adversely affected by various factors, including increased debt levels, decreased earnings, declines in customer demand, increased competition, a deterioration in general economic and business conditions and adverse publicity.
 Any downgrades in our credit ratings may impede our access to the debt markets or result in higher borrowing rates.